mwibert/social-network-api/README.md

+copilot was used to help debug and write the readme

 # Social Network API

 ## Description

-This Social Network API allows you to create, read, update, and delete users and thoughts.
+This Social Network API allows you to create, read, update, and delete users and thoughts as well as deleting thoughts associated with a user once the user is deleted.
 It also supports adding and removing friends as well as reactions to thoughts.
 The API is built using Express, MongoDB, and Mongoose, and is implemented in TypeScript.

 ## Installation

 1. Clone the repository.
+2. Make an .env file in the root directory with the following information; MONGODB_URI=mongodb://localhost/socialNetworkDB PORT=3001
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
+4. Run `npm run build` to build out necessary folders.
-3. Run `npm run dev` to start the development server.
+5. Run `npm run start` to start server and test endpoints

 ## API Endpoints